Carlos Ascanio

-Carlos Ascanio (April 4, 1918 – February 27, 1998) was a baseball player for the New York Black Yankees of the Negro leagues.
-He played first base and was nicknamed "The Earthquake" due to his powerful swing.
-Ascanio was the only Venezuelan to play in the Negro leagues, which he joined in 1946 after meeting a pitcher in Cuba, who helped him get a spot in the leagues.
+Carlos Ascanio Serrano (April 4, 1918 – February 27, 1998) was a Venezuelan baseball player for the New York Black Yankees of the Negro leagues.
+He played first base and was nicknamed "the Earthquake" (Spanish: Terremoto) due to his powerful swing.
+Ascanio was the only Venezuelan to play in the Negro leagues, which he joined in 1946 after being recruited by pitcher Dan Bankhead.

+Ascanio debuted with the "Luciteño" club before signing with Cerveceria Caracas, a first-division club; from there, he was signed by manager Joseíto Rodríguez to play in the Cuban Winter League with Cienfuegos.
+After his career in the Negro leagues, he returned to Venezuela.
+In the Venezuelan Professional Baseball League (LVBP), Ascanio played with Caracas, Magallanes, Vargas, Venezuela, Valencia, and Pampero; he also played in Venezuela's Western League with Centauros and Gavilanes.

 After retiring in 1961, he spent a number of years running a sporting goods store in the Venezuelan capital city, Caracas.
 When petroleum prices began dropping rapidly in the 1980s, the former baseball player was forced to close his business.
-Then, in February 1998, Ascanio died due to complications from anemia and, ultimately, respiratory failure.

 On February 9, 1998, Ascanio was found "destitute and starving" on a sidewalk in downtown Caracas, where he had been living with his wife in a rundown boarding home.
 The two people that had found him immediately transported Ascanio to the nearest emergency room, where he was diagnosed with severe anemia caused by years of malnutrition.

-Just three weeks later, on February 27, Ascanio was pronounced dead due to respiratory failure.
+Just three weeks later, on February 27, Ascanio died due to complications from anemia and respiratory failure.